arbobeck/saints_cloud_dashboard/README.md

 # Byzantica

 ## Overview
-A web app that displays information about saints, feast days, and Byzantine Catholicism.
+A web app that displays information about saints, feast days, and the Russian Greek Catholic Church.

 **Technologies & Practices:**
 - DevOps, Azure Security, CI/CD